 Botanical: Unique Biosphere Of Western China

-Likewise, if primulas, poppies or arisaema are your thing, the high mountains, valleys and grasslands of the region are unrivalled in terms of the variety of flowers.
-So, to showcase this floral beauty, every year (in addition to our scheduled annual plant-hunting expedition) we also organize private treks to discover 'hidden' botanical sanctuaries and - for more sedentary enthusiasts - road trips that gently explore more accessible hotspots.
+Likewise, if primulas, blue poppies or arisaema are your thing, the high mountains, valleys and grasslands of the region are unrivalled in terms of the variety of flowers.
+So, to showcase this floral beauty, every year we organize private treks to discover 'hidden' botanical sanctuaries and - for more sedentary enthusiasts - road trips that gently explore more accessible hotspots.

 I embarked on one of Whistling Arrow's botanical adventures in June 2015 and found it to be extremely well organised and managed.
 We discovered very remote areas probably not explored since the great plant explorers were in the area in the late 1800's and early 1900's.